TCW09: Backward Compatibility and the Maintenance of the Text Encoding Initiative Guidelines

 None of these documents explicitly prohibits the breaking of backward compatibility, although TEI EDW57 distinguishes corrigible errors from those that are not corrigible according to (among other things) whether correction would break backward compatibility.
 The editors are empowered to implement changes needed to remove corrigible errors without further ado; if not, the proposed correction must be "referred to TC" (i.e. to the "Technical [Review] Committee," or presumably now the TEI Technical Council) for action.
 The historical record thus seems to suggest an awareness that breaking backward compatibility might confer sufficient benefit that it should not be prohibited, but also that it should not be undertaken without careful review.

-A. Council should not be constrained by a policy that bluntly prohibits breaking backward compatibility after the publication of P5.
-Council should instead feel authorized to break backward compatibility when Council concludes that the advantages of doing so outweigh the disadvantages.
+A. The TEI Technical Council should not be constrained by a policy that bluntly prohibits breaking backward compatibility after the publication of P5 version 1.0.0.
+The Technical Council should instead feel authorized to break backward compatibility when the Technical Council concludes that the advantages of doing so outweigh the disadvantages.

 - Create the necessary new structure (class, content model, etc.) under a new name.